-- Think critically and creatively to develop appropriate biochemical research questions; - Use the scientific method to carry out laboratory investigations that address biochemical questions; - Clearly and persuasively communicate the results of scientific investigations in written and oral forms; - Use an understanding of Biology, Chemistry, and Physics concepts to organize and evaluate the research findings found in the primary Biochemistry literature; - Explain how science and technology impact society, both positively and negatively, with attention to the limitations of science: - Use and synthesize the fundamental concepts of Chemistry, Biology, and Physics to analyze and solve complex problems involving living systems.
+- Think critically and creatively to develop appropriate biochemical research questions; - Use the scientific method to carry out laboratory investigations that address biochemical questions; - Clearly and persuasively communicate the results of scientific investigations in written and oral forms;

+- Use an understanding of Biology, Chemistry, and Physics concepts to organize and evaluate the research findings found in the primary Biochemistry literature; - Explain how science and technology impact society, both positively and negatively, with attention to the limitations of science; - Use and synthesize the fundamental concepts of Chemistry, Biology, and Physics to analyze and solve complex problems involving living systems.

-The Biochemistry major requires a group of introductory and upper level courses from the Biology, Chemistry, Physics, and Mathematics Departments.
+The Biochemistry major leads to the Bachelor of Science degree and requires a group of introductory and upper level courses from the Biology, Chemistry, Physics, and Mathematics Departments.
 In addition, majors must take the Junior Seminar offered by one of the participating departments (BIO 580 or CHEM 584).
 Students may choose an area of specialty within the major via additional electives and the selection of an appropriate Senior Project (BCHEM 600 and BCHEM 610).
 No courses required for the major may be taken on a Credit/No Credit basis.

-- MATH 160 Calculus I Credits: 4 Placement into MATH 170 satisfies the MATH 160 requirement for the major. - MATH 170 Calculus II Credits: 4 - PHYS 110 Core Concepts in Physics I Credits: 4 When scheduling permits, students are strongly encouraged to enroll in PHYS 110 rather than PHYS 101.
+- MATH 141 Calculus I with Precalculus, Part 2 Credits: 4 - MATH 151 Calculus I Credits: 4 (students can take either course to fulfill the Calculus I requirement) Placement into MATH 152 satisfies the MATH 141 or 151 requirement for the major. - MATH 152 Calculus II Credits: 4 - PHYS 110 Core Concepts in Physics I Credits: 4 When scheduling permits, students are strongly encouraged to enroll in PHYS 110 rather than PHYS 101.
 Note that enrollment in PHYS 110 is limited to first and second year students.